-A typical example of social schizophrenia is associated with different interpretations of the surrounding reality by people, when they say one thing at work and another at home, when outwardly there is support for this or that phenomenon, and their own thoughts not only do not support it but also refute it.
-So it was in the last 10-15 years of the existence of the USSR when many no longer believed in any bright future but continued to talk about it at work, public events, etc.
+A typical type of social schizophrenia is associated with a different interpretation of reality by people.
+At work, they say one thing and at home another, when there is support for this or that phenomenon outwardly, but their thoughts do not support it but refute it.
+It was the case in the last 10-15 years of the USSR when many people stopped believing in a bright future but kept talking about it at work, public events, etc.

 In such situations, a person loses his own identity.
 It is as if two selves are developing in him, each of which is trying to survive.
-One I, connected with the outside world, adjusts to the system of values that is declared by the state.
-The second I, the inner one, tries not to get lost behind the first and preserve itself as a person.
+Oneself, connected with the outside world, adjusts itself to the system of values declared by the state.
+The second self, the inner self, tries not to get lost behind the first and to preserve itself as a personality.

-Sociologists and philosophers may use other definitions for a given phenomenon.
-In most cases, we are talking about a social split, which is a consequence of a particular historical era.
-This means that time, political doctrine, working conditions, production methods, and other social factors determine human behavior.
+Sociologists and philosophers may use other definitions to define this phenomenon.
+In most cases, we are talking about social division, the consequence of a particular historical epoch.
+Time, political doctrine, working conditions, production methods, and other social factors determine human behavior.

-In cases where this is contrary to his nature, that is, his survival instincts, a split can occur, and not within the framework of one psyche, but in the public consciousness.
-The key point of this split is the alienation of a person, manifested in his behavior and ways of interacting with others.
+In cases where this contradicts his nature and survival instincts, a split can occur, not within a single psyche but in the social consciousness.
+The key to this split is the individual’s alienation, manifested in his behavior and how he interacts with those around him.

 The Psychological Aspect of Social Schizophrenia

-As noted earlier, schizophrenia can be endogenous and exogenous in nature.
-In the second case, we are talking about somatic, social, and mental factors.
-Social schizophrenia in this context can be considered sociogenic schizophrenia-like reactions that occur in response to changes in industrial and social relations.
+As noted earlier, schizophrenia can have an endogenous and exogenous nature.
+We discuss bodily, social, and mental factors in the second case.
+Social schizophrenia in this context can be considered sociogenic schizophrenic-like reactions arising in response to industrial and social relations changes.

-The term “schizophrenia-like” is also a medical term and is a psychotic disorder similar to schizophrenia. but arising from injuries, infections, and other exogenous causes.
+The term “schizophrenic-like” is a medical term representing a psychotic disorder similar to schizophrenia but arising from trauma, infection, and other exogenous causes.

-The main difference between external and internal factors is related to their temporary nature.
+The main difference between external and internal factors is their temporary nature.
 Social schizophrenia is reversible and can disappear without a trace if the social triggers of its occurrence are eliminated.
-With the endogenous nature of the disease, a persistent personality defect often develops, and sometimes its complete disintegration.
+If the disorder is endogenous, a persistent personality defect often develops, and sometimes a complete disintegration of the personality.

 Symptoms of Social Schizophrenia

-The symptoms of social schizophrenia are as follows:
+The symptomatology of social schizophrenia is as follows: